stiliajohny/stiliajohny.github.io/content/posts/at-modem/index.en.md

 ## Send SMS

 Command: **AT+CMGS="+447572785067"**<br>
 The +CMGS command is used to send SMS messages.
 The +CMGS command is followed by the phone number of the recipient.
 The phone number must be enclosed in double quotes.
 The phone number must be in international format.
 The +CMGS command is terminated by a carriage return (CR) character.
 The modem will then respond with >.
 This indicates that the modem is ready to receive the SMS message.
 The SMS message must be terminated by a CTRL+Z character.
 The modem will then respond with +CMGS: <message reference>, <message length>.
-The message reference is a number that uniquely identifies the SMS message.
+A message reference is a number that uniquely identifies the SMS message.
 The message length is the length of the SMS message in bytes.

 ```bash
 AT+CMGS="+447123456789"